simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

 .. **TODO** works best when the frame goes through a lot of switches

 Cut-through switching reduces switching delay, but skips the FCS check, as the FCS is at the end of the Ethernet frame; the FCS check is performed in at destination host.
-The delay reduction is more substantial if the packet goes through multiple switches (as one packet duration of time can be saved at each switch).
+The delay reduction is more substantial if the packet goes through multiple switches (as one packet transmission duration can be saved at each switch).

-Cut-through switching makes use of packet streams in INET's Ethernet model.
+Cut-through switching makes use of intra-node  packet streaming in INET's modular Ethernet model.
-Packet streaming is required because the frame needs to be represented as a stream (as opposed to as a packet) in order for the switch to be able to start forwarding it before the whole packet is received.
+Packet streaming is required because the frame needs to be processed as a stream (as opposed to as a whole packet) in order for the switch to be able to start forwarding it before the whole packet is received.

 .. **TODO** store-and-forward is the default

 .. note:: The default is store-and-forward behavior in hosts such as :ned:`StandardHost`.

-The example simulation contains two :ned:`StandardHost`'s connected by two :ned:`EthernetSwitch`'es (all connections are 1 Gbps):
+The example simulation contains two :ned:`StandardHost` nodes connected by two :ned:`EthernetSwitch`' nodes (all connections are 1 Gbps):

 .. figure:: media/Network.png
    :align: center